Mobile is A Reliable and More Direct Channel for Communicating with Audiences While Merging Digital and Physical Experiences.

 Despite the vast array of digital experiences available today, there’s still an incredible value in real-life events and experiences.
 But what if you could effectively combine the two?

-Technological advancements have actually made it possible to create omni-channel systems that span physical and digital realms.
-Such systems serve both CX and EX needs, providing audiences a more modern platform.
+Technological advancements have actually made it possible to create omni-channel experiences that span physical and digital realms for workplace technology.

 This is a timely development as 81% of consumers believe organizations currently provide a disconnected experience.
 These organizations are falling short of modern customer experience expectations and putting customer retention at risk.
 In fact, 48% of consumers report having given up on an activity or request as information sharing was too difficult.

-It’s becoming clear that seamless, easily-accessible systems that combine both digital tech and physical experiences are the way of the future.
+It’s becoming clear that seamless, easily-accessible workplace solutions that combine both digital tech and physical experiences are the way of the future.
 Yet implementing this type of comprehensive omni-channel solution presents many challenges.
-There are no set playbook yet.
+There is no set playbook yet.

 Let’s examine both the challenges organizations face and a helpful approach to solving them.